fikrado/100-Days-Of-Python/README.md

 # MY NOTES FOR 100 DAYS OF LEARN PYTHON
 #python #100-day-of-code

-### YOU WILL SEE IN THE GITHUB  MY JURNAY TO MASTER PYTHON PROGRAMING LAUNGUE
+### YOU WILL SEE IN THE GITHUB REPO MY JURNAY TO MASTER PYTHON PROGRAMING LAUNGUE

 ## KEY TAKE AWAY

-> in this note i have mention  each day wat i have been learning and i commint a new file in this repo every day in this long 100 days i side loge in this time my i have to work and atend my university in nighboar country ethiopia  yeah i study it as pro ficition and my key to learn pyhton was to help me in my it profiction and to improve my skills as and ehtical hacker .
+> in this note i have mention in each day wat i have been learning and i commint a new file in this repo every day in this long 100 days i side loge in this time my i have to work and atend my university in nighboar country ethiopia  yeah i study it as pro ficition and my key to learn pyhton was to help me in my it profiction and to improve my skills as and ehtical hacker .